mugil0095/Daily-Expenses-Sharing-Application-using-FastAPI/Readme.md

 3. **Percentage**:
     - Scenario: You go to a party with 2 friends and one of your cousins.
 You owe 50%, Friend 1 owes 25%, and Friend 2 owes 25%.

-### Balance Sheet
-- Show individual expenses.
-- Show overall expenses for all users.
-- Provide a feature to download the balance sheet.

-## Deliverables

-### Backend Service
-Design the backend service to handle user and expense management.

 ### API Endpoints

 #### User Endpoints